TA-Geoforce/Wooden-Poles-Object-Detection/README.md

 # Wooden-Poles-Object-Detection

-AI experiments to automate the process of wooden poles identification using earth-observation imagary.
+AI experiments to automate the process of wooden poles identification using earth-observation imagery.

 ![wooden-poles](./images/wooden-pole.jpg)